artemgordinskiy/Spotifree/README.md

-# Important
-One of the awesome Spotifree users has completely rewritten the app in Cocoa & Objective-C!
-It's much more efficient, stable and finally has an interface :) Please get it here: http://spotifree.gordinskiy.com

 # Spotifree
 Spotifree is a free OS X app that automatically detects and mutes Spotify audio ads.

+## IMPORTANT
+One of the awesome Spotifree users has completely rewritten the app in Cocoa & Objective-C!
+It's much more efficient, stable and finally has an interface :) **Please use it, instead of this script.** You can get it it from [the website](http://spotifree.gordinskiy.com).

 ## Installing
 1. Download **Spotifree** from [the website](http://spotifree.gordinskiy.com);